 This course focuses on the fundamental skills of design for time-based media beginning with basic conceptual scripting and storyboarding techniques and ending with the creation of an "animatics" prototype.
-The art of storvtelling is explored from both abstract and representational points of view, with applications ranging from cinema and cartooning treatments to character animation.
+The art of storytelling is explored from both abstract and representational points of view, with applications ranging from cinema and cartooning treatments to character animation.
 Prerequisite: Animation I

+Digital Video AN213

-Digital Video AN211 This course is an introduction to film making through hands on experience with digital video camera and recording equipment.
+This course is an introduction to film making through hands on experience with digital video camera and recording equipment.
 It is the aesthetic and technical study of video.
 The course utilizes lightweight cameras for location shoots, documentaries, news gathering and commercial presentations.
-Pre-production, storyboarding and post production video editing are stressed.
-Through activities with an emphasis on video editing, students learn to compose, edit, and create for all types of media production.
-Prerequisite: Studio Foundation Year
+Pre-production, storyboarding and post production video editing is stressed.
+Through activities with an emphasis on video editing, students learn to creatively rearrange, add and remove sections of the image and sound previously recorded on video.
+Prerequisite: Studio